LME launches bid for slice of $5 trillion London gold market

 "With the wings of the regulators beating ever closer with respect to transparency, then some OTC business may well move onto the exchange."

-Increased scrutiny of London's financial markets since the LIBOR scandal has led to tighter regulatory capital requirements, increasing the push for trades that were once routinely carried out between counterparties to be performed on the exchanges.
+Increased scrutiny of London's financial markets since the LIBOR benchmark interest rate scandal has led to tighter regulatory capital requirements, increasing the push for trades that were once routinely carried out between counterparties to be performed on the exchanges.

 Clearing, where an exchange acts as an intermediary to settle trades, is seen by some as an inevitable progression for the gold market.